insin/nwb/README.md

 `npm start` will run a demo app you can use to develop your component or library against.

-`npm test` will run the project's tests and `npm run build` will create ES5, ES6 modules and UMD builds for publishing to npm.
+`npm test` will run the project's tests and `npm run build` will create ES5, ES modules and UMD builds for publishing to npm.

 **See [Developing React Components and Libraries with nwb](/docs/guides/ReactComponents.md#developing-react-components-and-libraries-with-nwb) for a more detailed guide.**